turkeryi/django-setup-digitalocean/README.md

 ### Bash Script for Set Up Django with Postgres, Nginx and Gunicorn on DigitalOcean
 ### (Bonus: Automatic Deployment with Git)

+> If you wanna use purse version, don't forget to set vars

 ## Usage